Metal on Metal Hip Implants

 Contact a hip replacement lawyer

 An injury due to a defective hip replacement device calls for aggressive representation.
-Contact Meade Injury Law Group, serving Greeneville, Johnson City, Kingsport, Elizabethton and other communities throughout Tennessee.
+Contact Meade Law Group, serving Greeneville, Johnson City, Kingsport, Elizabethton and other communities throughout Tennessee.
 A metal on metal hip replacement lawyer is ready to put experience and resources to work for patients who have been affected by defective hip implants.

 Call (423) 464-7779 for your free consultation.